 There was a time that if you didn’t want a cable box you didn’t have to use one.
 Since the mid-1980s, all TVs in the US have “cable-ready” tuners meaning that as long as cable TV signals were broadcast without encryption you didn’t need a box.
 This was a good solution for people who only wanted basic services like local channels.

 In 2012 the FCC decided that cable companies may encrypt basic channels.
 Every cable company does this now.
 This means every television served by cable TV needs a set top box.
 What if you don’t want to pay that long term fee?
 What if you just want to watch TV?

-Cable companies are supposed to offer open technologies like CableCard or Tru2Way that give access to cable services to anyone who buys a compatible box.
-However, both of these technologies have failed in the marketplace, with TiVo being one of the few companies that sells a CableCard-compatible device.
-Unfortunately, TiVo’s fees are generally higher than those of the cable companies, so it’s not a good money-saving option.
+Cable companies were required at one point to offer open technologies like CableCard or Tru2Way that give access to cable services to anyone who buys a compatible box.
+However, both of these technologies failed in the marketplace.
+Some cable companies do have apps that run on a streaming box and this is the closest you can come to using cable TV without paying per TV.

 DIRECTV was never required to offer this sort of accommodation.
 Cable TV companies are often considered utility companies.
 Cable companies use underground conduits and utility poles, and are granted exclusive contracts in the cities where they operate.
 Because satellite doesn’t have an of those special considerations, they aren’t bound by the same rules.

 AT&T does charge a fee for every room in which you use a Genie client or receiver.
 You’re not charged for the first one, and if you have a Genie 2 you’re not charged for the actual Genie 2 box on a monthly basis.
 They have done this sort of thing since the beginning.
 Before there were Genie clients, they had the same policy for receivers.
 In fact if you still use old-school receivers instead of Genie clients this policy still applies.